 The True Image

-In Digital Cameras it is even harder to publish an original image, because every Camera manufacturer has its own presets that affect the outcome of the raw image.
-Despite various JPEG filter that have become popular among more hobby photographers, even RAW files vary from manufacturer to manufacturer.
+In Digital Cameras it is even harder to publish an original image because every Camera manufacturer has its own presets that affect the outcome of the raw image.
+Despite various JPEG filter that has become popular among more hobby photographers, even RAW files vary from manufacturer to manufacturer.
 The same scene with similar settings photographed by a Canon or Nikon camera can look differently.
 Characteristics like contrast, clarity or even sharpness depend on the base settings of the RAW file.

 Bringing out the Character

 On the other hand, there is still some truth to the statement that Documentary Photographs shouldn’t be edited too much.
 Since the goal of this genre is to display reality at a certain time, the reality shouldn’t be altered.
 Photojournalism isn’t some fiction novel where we have all the freedom to basically do what we want.
 As Photographers, we are responsible to build trust in our work.
 Photoshopping an image until it doesn’t represent the scene anymore we originally while at the same time selling the image as “real” is an imposture.

 The viewer expects that a Documentary Image shows what the photographer saw on the scene.
 The difference is in how it is displayed.
 This might be different in other genres like fashion, or fine art photography where it is known and accepted that flaws can be removed digitally.
 Although the amount of post-processing is the root of a lot of controversial discussions, we should accept in Street Photography that flaws are part of reality and don’t need to be removed digitally.
 If for example somewhere is a stain on a window we just photographed through then this is the reality we decided to show.
 Tinkering with it disqualifies it as a Street Photograph.

 Lightroom Basics & The Silver EFEX Pro Pack